jdmonin/JSettlers2/doc/Readme.developer.md

 - Refactor `SOCDisplaylessPlayerClient` like SOCPlayerClient: Move handler methods into a class like MessageHandler, and sender methods into a class like GameMessageSender.
   Watch for method calls from the `soc.robot` and `soc.client` packages.
+- House rules and game options
+    - Client: Remember last game's options from previous launch (github issue #28)
+        - Or, "game template"
+        - Maybe: Save Settings/Load Settings button
+        - Client already remembers some settings persistently, like Sound and Player Icon: See soc.client.UserPreferences
+    - Client: New game: Random options and scenario for variety (issue #29)
+    - Optional max time limit for player turns (issue #68)
+    - Thanks to kotc and dannythunder for these suggestions
-- Track a limited supply of resource cards
+- Track a limited supply of resource cards at the bank
     - Currently unlimited
     - Official game rules have a supply limit.
 Paraphrasing 5th edition rules:
         - During resource production (dice roll), check the remaining supply